internaloha/internaloha/scrapers-v2/README.md

 Finally, the "easy" part.
 Migrate the scraper code from the old version of the system into this new format.
 There are some CLI options to help you, such as `--no-headless`, `--devtools`, `--slowmo`, and so forth.

 Check out the nsf scraper for hints.
-There is some code (such as the array spread operator) which works in the old version of the system, but which I had to replace with a call to forEach in version 2.
+There is some code (such as the array spread operator) which works in the old version of the system, but which I had to replace with a call to forEach in version 2 since the new version uses Typescript.
 If you run into difficulties where code works in the old version but not here and you can't figure it out, don't hesitate to ask for help.